mvolkmann/blog/src/swift/SwiftData.md

 ## Models

+An example model is provided in `Item.swift`.
+Define additional models in new `.swift` files.
+Optionally delete `Item.swift` if not needed.

 To define a model, add the `@Model` macro to a `class` definition.
 I suspect it needs to be a `class` instead of a `struct` to support updating existing data.